Ireland in the Eurovision Song Contest 2014

-Ireland was represented at the Eurovision Song Contest 2014 with the song "Heartbeat" written by Jonas Gladnikoff, Rasmus Palmgren, Patrizia Helander and Hazel Kaneswaran.
-The song was performed by Can-linn featuring Kasey Smith.
-The Irish broadcaster Raidió Teilifís Éireann (RTÉ) organised the national final Eurosong 2014 in order to select the Irish entry for the 2014 contest in Copenhagen, Denmark.
+Ireland was represented at the Eurovision Song Contest 2014 with the song "Heartbeat", written by Jonas Gladnikoff, Rasmus Palmgren, Patrizia Helander, and Hazel Kaneswaran, and performed by Can-linn featuring Kasey Smith.
+The Irish participating broadcaster, Raidió Teilifís Éireann (RTÉ), organised the national final Eurosong 2014 in order to select its entry for the contest.
 Five songs faced the votes of five regional juries and a public televote, ultimately resulting in the selection of "Heartbeat" performed by Can-linn featuring Kasey Smith as the Irish Eurovision entry.

 Ireland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 8 May 2014.
 Performing during the show in position 9, "Heartbeat" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Ireland placed twelfth out of the 15 participating countries in the semi-final with 35 points.